rodrigue89/Swizzle/Tutorials/Debugging.md

 ## Takeaway

 In summary, writing code can be both fun and painful.
-However, if you have the knoledge and ability to debug, you can take the pain part out of writing code, and just keep the fun part!
+However, if you have the knowledge and ability to debug, you can take the pain part out of writing code, and just keep the fun part!